ieinDieUpm/fsm_thermostat/README.md

 # Thermostat with FSM and ADC

 This project implements a thermostat with an analog LM35 temperature sensor, and 2 LEDs.

+You can access the source code of the project in the following link: [Thermostat with FSM and ADC](https://github.com/ieinDieUpm/fsm_thermostat).

 The HW configuration is shown in the following picture:

 ![HW Thersmostat](docs/assets/imgs/fsm_thermostat_bb.png)